yanicells/UniSort/project-notes.md

 - Have a question, each one having a score for each university

 Tasks
-- Add bar graph to the stats page to just show percentages of each uni selected similar to results page.
 - Improve quiz
     - Post on reddit, fb
     - AI to do research